elogvse.org

 Explore political stability

-Discuss how electoral systems affect coalition-building, majority control, party systems, and stability.
+Discuss how electoral systems affect coalition-building, majority control, party systems and stability.

-Understand policy implications
+Understand reform implications

 What to expect

-This module combines explanation, comparison, and reflection to make electoral systems easier to understand.
+This module combines explanation, comparison and reflection to make electoral systems easier to understand.

 1